singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 ### Using KNN and finding an optimal k value

-Choosing a good value of `k` can be daunting task.
+Choosing a good value of `k` can be a daunting task.
 We are going to automate this task using programming.
 We were able to find a good value of k which can minimize the error rate in the model.

 ```python
 # Initialize an array that stores the error rates.